 To be a French tax resident, you need to meet the following criteria:

-• You have a profession in France, whether salaried or not.
+- You work in France, whether as a salaried employee or not.

 If you fall into this category, you will have to declare all your income in France.

 To be a French tax non-resident, you must no longer meet the above criteria.
-As a result, all non-French tax residents are exempt from paying taxes in France, and pay them in the host country.
-But be careful!
+This means that all French tax non-residents are tax-exempt in France, and pay their taxes in the host country.
+But beware!
 You remain partially taxable in France if :

 You’ll also need to check the tax treaties signed between France and your host country, which could enable you to optimize your taxation abroad.